SAKryukov/dotnet-solution-structure/articles/article0.md

 &lt;/FrameworkContentElement&gt;
 ```

-There are pretty complicated options and rules for representing lists and arrays in XAML and also the rules for using *direct content*.
+There are pretty complicated options and rules for representing lists and arrays in XAML and the rules for using *direct content*.
 It depends both on the collection/array types and the element types.
 In other cases, the *markup extension* `x:Array` is required, and we have such examples in our XAML samples.
 Please refer to Microsoft documentation for further details.

 Besides, the property specified by the attribute `[ContentProperty]` defines the direct content of the type `Main` markup.
 So, our string "Simple demonstration of compound types" goes to the value of `Description`.
 Interestingly, before the property is assigned, XAML processing removes all the extra *whitespace*, but this is a usual result of [XML normalization](https://www.w3.org/2008/xmlsec/Drafts/xml-norm/Overview.html).
 As we already have three child elements under the XAML `<my:Main>` element, our `Description` can go in any slot in between, but only once, otherwise XAML will fail to compile.